 Comments from employees

-- "The children participating in the event seemed to be enjoying it.
+"The children participating in the event seemed to enjoy it.
 We showed them how to exchange business cards and let them see 100 million yen first hand.
 I felt that it was good for us to have them gain hands-on experience at our bank."

-- "By interacting with the primary school children of our community, I believe we were able to show how friendly of a company Mizuho is."
+"By interacting with the elementary school children of our community, I believe we were able to show how friendly a company Mizuho is."